behu-kea/dat20-classes/week-11/sql-intro.md

 ## SQL Workbench can help with everything!

 - Selection
+- Creating of table
-- Creating of table, database
+- Creating of database
 - Insertion